English

 • 200Gbps HDR InfiniBand: HDR (High Data Rate) InfiniBand doubles the data rate compared to EDR, reaching up to 200 Gbps per data lane.
 This higher bandwidth is crucial for handling the growing volumes of data generated by modern computational tasks and facilitating faster interconnectivity between nodes in large-scale systems.

 • 400Gbps NDR InfiniBand: NDR (Next Data Rate) InfiniBand pushes up to 400 Gbps per data lane.
-It represents a significant milestone in interconnect technology, enabling ultra-fast data transfer rates for the most demanding workloads and driving innovation in AI, deep learning, and scientific research.
+It represents a significant milestone in interconnect technology, enabling ultra-fast data transfer rates for the most demanding workloads and driving innovation in deep learning, and scientific research.

 • 800Gbps XDR InfiniBand: XDR (eXtended Data Rate) InfiniBand marks the forefront of InfiniBand technology, boasting speeds of up to 800 Gbps per data lane.
 XDR InfiniBand sets new standards for high-performance computing and data center networking, empowering organizations to tackle the most complex computational challenges.